James P. Cannon: Cannon's turn to Trotskyism

 Throughout 1935 and into 1936, the Workers Party was deeply divided over the so-called "French Turn."
-The Trotskyist organization in France had entered the social democratic party of that country — the Section Française de l'Internationale Ouvrière (SFIO) — and while maintaining themselves as an organized faction in the broader organization had made what were felt to be significant gains in advancing their programmatic goals and in winning adherents to their cause among young party members.
-This tactic had been subsequently endorsed by Trotsky himself, but the American party was deeply divided over the advisability of the maneuver.
-Jim Cannon was a forceful advocate of this tactic and was embroiled in an inner-party fight to dissolve the Workers Party in favor of entry into the Socialist Party of America.
-Early in 1936, a convention of the Workers Party finally decided that the organization should enter the SP.
+The Trotskyist organization in France had entered the country's social democratic party — the Section Française de l'Internationale Ouvrière (SFIO) — and, while maintaining themselves as an organized faction in the broader organization, had made what were felt to be significant gains in advancing their programmatic goals and winning adherents to their cause among young party members.
+This tactic was subsequently endorsed by Trotsky himself, but the American party was split over the advisability of the maneuver.
+Cannon was a forceful advocate of the tactic and became embroiled in an inner-party fight to dissolve the Workers Party in favor of entry into the Socialist Party of America.
+In early 1936, a convention of the Workers Party finally decided that the organization should enter the SP.
 This decision came at a cost, however, with a left wing faction led by Hugo Oehler refusing to join the Socialists and exiting to form the Revolutionary Workers League.
 A. J. Muste became disgusted as well and left the radical political movement to return to his roots in the church.

-The Trotskyists' stay inside the Socialist Party lasted only about a year from mid-1936 until mid-1937.
+The Trotskyists' stay inside the Socialist Party lasted only from mid-1936 until mid-1937.
 Admissions were made on an individual basis, rather than en masse.
-Chicago attorney and devoted Trotskyist Albert Goldman, who entered the SP about a year earlier than his comrades, launched a factionally-oriented newspaper called The Socialist Appeal, while Cannon headed west to Tujunga, California, a suburb of Los Angeles, to launch a western paper oriented to the trade union movement called Labor Action.
-Day-to-day operations of the organized Trotskyist faction in the Socialist Party during 1936-37 were handled by Shachtman and James Burnham in New York, while Cannon made what he later deemed as "futile attempts to participate in correspondence in the work of the New York center."
+Chicago attorney and devoted Trotskyist Albert Goldman, who entered the SP about a year earlier than his comrades, launched a factionally-oriented newspaper called Socialist Appeal.
+Meanwhile, Cannon headed west to the Los Angeles suburb of Tujunga to launch a western paper, entitled Labor Action, focused on the trade union movement.
+Day-to-day operations of the SP's Trotskyist faction during 1936-37 were handled by Shachtman and James Burnham in New York, while Cannon made what he later described as "futile attempts to participate in correspondence in the work of the New York center."